What is the Hub?

 Then click Save.

 There is an edit button next to Login and Email.
-Clicking the button takes you to a form to change your login or email.
+Clicking the button takes you to a form to change your login details or email.
 These forms require you to enter your Mattermost password (as the Hub does not store your password, and it needs it to update your username or email address on Mattermost).
-A few people have different Hub and Mattermost passwords -- if that is the case, you will be asked to confirm they are different.
+A few people have different Hub and Mattermost passwords – if that is the case, you will be asked to confirm that they are different.

-Once you save the form, the Hub will try to change everything on all the services (Hub, Mattermost, UK Forums and UK Cloud) to be the same.
+Once you save the form, the Hub will try to change everything on all services (Hub, Mattermost, UK Forums and UK Cloud) to be the same.